 Accounting for Contributions Received and Contributions Made (Issue Date 6/93) [Summary] [Status]

 This Statement radically changed (and standardized) the way nonprofits reflect income.
 Generally, Statement 116 requires that contributions are recognized in the period received.
-Why radical?
+Why was the change radical?
 Pre-116, nonprofits received multi-year funding and reflected only the portion for the current fiscal year.
 The remainder was held in a balance sheet account known as "deferred revenue".
 This prevented the appearance of a large bubble of "profit" in the first year.
 Statement 116 had one unfortunate effect, it made financial statements very hard for boards and the public to understand, creating artificial profits and losses which, without notation, could be misleading.
-You have to decide for yourself whether the advantage (standardization) outweighs the disadvantages (hard to interpret financials); however, there is no choice, Statement 116 is required to be in conformance with GAAP.
+Did the advantage (standardization) outweighs the disadvantages (hard to interpret financials)?
+We don't have to choose, Statement 116 is required to be in conformance with GAAP.

 Statement No. 117Financial Statements of Not-for-Profit Organizations (Issue Date 6/93)

-Nowhere near as controversial as 116, Statement 117 requires nonprofits to provide a statement of financial position, a statement of activities, and a statement of cash flows.
-The statement also requires that the amounts for each of three classes of net assets-permanently restricted, temporarily restricted, and unrestricted-be displayed in a statement of financial position and that the amounts of change in each of those classes of net assets be displayed in a statement of activities.
+Not as controversial as 116, Statement 117 requires nonprofits to provide a statement of financial position, a statement of activities, and a statement of cash flows.
+The statement also requires that the amounts for each of three classes of net assets: permanently restricted, temporarily restricted, and unrestricted be displayed in a statement of financial position and that the amounts of change in each of those classes of net assets be displayed in a statement of activities.

 Technorati Tags: FASB 116, FASB 117, FASB, Nonprofit, Revenue Recognition